How to Become a Teacher in Louisiana

 Certification Only Alternate Certification Program- This program is flexible in that it can be completed online or face to face.
 This can be a great route for individuals who are interested in becoming certified in the following areas: Early Childhood Education Grades PK-3, Elementary Education Grades 1-5, Middle School Education Grades 4-8, Secondary Education Grades 6-12, All-Level Grades K-12 (art, dance, foreign languages, health and physical education, and music) and Special Education: Early Interventionist Birth to Five Years, Hearing Impaired K-12, Visually Impaired/Blind K-12, and Significant Disabilities 1-12.

-Pass the Required Tests for Louisiana
+Pass the Tests Required for Teacher Certification in Louisiana

 Basic Skills Test

 Public educators in Louisiana should pass the required examinations.
 Different licensure areas require specific tests.
-In general, unless the candidate has earned a Master's degree from a regionally accredited university, candidates must pass the three Praxis Core Academic Skills for Educators (Core) tests.
+In general, unless the candidate has earned a master's degree from a regionally accredited university, candidates must pass the three Praxis Core Academic Skills for Educators (Core) tests.
 The core tests are comprised of three tests on Reading, Writing, and Mathematics.

 In addition to the Core tests, teaching candidates in Louisiana will need to pass a test in their specific certification area.
 This test is needed in order to prove that the candidate has competency in the content area.